snouhaud/AzureRunMe/README.md

 Credits
 -------

-This project uses Ionic Zip library, part of a CodePlex project at http://www.codeplex.com/DotNetZip which is distributed under the terms of the Microsoft Public License.
+SevenZipSharp http://sevenzipsharp.codeplex.com/ is distributed under the terms of the GNU Lesser General Public License.

 TraceConsole and TraceListener are code samples from the Microsoft appFabric SDK (with minor modifications).

 Thanks to Jsun for lots of constructive ideas and testing to near destruction!

+Thanks to Michal Kruml for various patches.

 Thanks to Steve Marx for inspirational code samples and workarounds.